lennartbrandin/profiling-report/main.typ

 = Introduction

-Improving the performance of a computational program is constant goal in software development, while underlying platforms and abstractions are becoming more optimized, the computational tasks are growing increasingly complex.
+Improving the performance of a computational program is a constant goal in software development.
+While underlying platforms and abstractions are becoming more optimized, the computational tasks are growing increasingly complex.

 Provided with the task of improving runtime, a software designer might take an educated guess or create specific tests to narrow down the hypothesis.
-Both lack a qualitative assurance, do the tests reflect accurately the performance issue, or describe an entirely different one? @bernecky_profiling_1989
+Both lack qualitative assurance: do the tests accurately reflect the performance issue, or do they describe an entirely different one? @bernecky_profiling_1989
-CPU profiling offers quantitative measurements of runtime associated with specific user symbols, the profiling techniques vary in degree of intrusion, detail and accuracy of measurement.
+CPU profiling offers quantitative measurements of runtime associated with specific user symbols.
+The profiling techniques vary in degree of intrusion, detail, and accuracy of measurement.

 #linebreak()
-This report will describe an overview different profiling tools and their uses.
+This report will describe an overview of different profiling tools and their uses.
-Those presented base on an iterative code-improvement cycle:
+Those presented are based on an iterative code-improvement cycle:
 - Execution using a profiler
-- Analysing results for @PHot:pl
+- Analyzing results for @PHot:pl
 - Inspecting hotspot code for optimization
-The concept of predictive profiling, i. e. predicting the profiling results without compiling the source code, as part of an @IDE will be summarized. @hu_towards_2025
+The concept of predictive profiling, i.e. predicting the profiling results without compiling the source code, as part of an @IDE, will be summarized. @hu_towards_2025

 == Motivation
-In the process of iterative code-improvement, badly designed code may be visible early on, for example a long running function with little computational complexity.
+In the process of iterative code-improvement, badly designed code may be visible early on, for example, a long-running function with little computational complexity.
-Manually finding @PHot:pl in low level abstractions, for example, data structures or wrapping functions may be less obvious or simply infeasible due to the size and spread of function calls in complex programs.
+Manually finding @PHot:pl in low-level abstractions, for example, data structures or wrapping functions, may be less obvious or simply infeasible due to the size and spread of function calls in complex programs.
-While it is possible to manually measure function runtime by printing time stamps, it is tedious, error prone, and does not provide information about the summed or average execution time of all collective calls to a function.
+While it is possible to manually measure function runtime by printing time stamps, it is tedious, error-prone, and does not provide information about the summed or average execution time of all collective calls to a function.
-Profilers aim to ease spotting these issues by collecting statistics during the execution and providing a profile used for visualising the performance distribution over the program.
+Profilers aim to ease spotting these issues by collecting statistics during execution and providing a profile used for visualizing the performance distribution over the program.
 // https://www.usenix.org/conference/atc17/program/presentation/gregg-flame
-Different visualisation offer specialized insights, _flame graphs_ show a linear overview of functions calls and their hierarchy, which give a general clue what the program is doing as the program execution progesses.
+Different visualizations offer specialized insights. _Flame graphs_ show a linear overview of function calls and their hierarchy, which gives a general clue about what the program is doing as the program execution progresses.
 A table, listing the functions and their runtime statistics, provides condensed information about how to spend optimization efforts.

-Profilers do not require any prior implementation so they can applied on any program.
+Profilers do not require any prior implementation, so they can be applied to any program.
-Since the profile represents a statistical measure of the programs runtime, profiles can be accumulated and compared to indentify changes inbetween runs.
+Since the profile represents a statistical measure of the program's runtime, profiles can be accumulated and compared to identify changes between runs.
 This could be used to spot performance regression over multiple versions of a program.
-When runs are performed with different inputs, the profiles could be used to predict the application runtime growth.
+When runs are performed with different inputs, the profiles could be used to predict the application's runtime growth.

-Monitoring these information provide a way of identifying and solving a broad spectrum of performance issues before they occur in a critical manner. @bernecky_profiling_1989
+Monitoring this information provides a way of identifying and solving a broad spectrum of performance issues before they occur in a critical manner. @bernecky_profiling_1989

 == Usage of electronic tools
-The following tools were used to design, research, write this report in the described extent.
+The following tools were used to design, research, and write this report to the described extent.
 === Typst - Typesetting
-Typst is a typsetting language, used here to simplify the design process by providing an underlying system of using templates, styles and citations.
+Typst is a typesetting language, used here to simplify the design process by providing an underlying system for using templates, styles, and citations.
 This report was designed using the #link("https://collaborating.tuhh.de/es/ce/public/tuhh-typst")[ @TUHH typst ies-report template ].
 === VSCode - @IDE
-Visual Studio Code is a general purpose editor, mainly used here to write the report and provide macros and debugging features for Typst.
+Visual Studio Code is a general-purpose editor, mainly used here to write the report and provide macros and debugging features for Typst.
 === Git/Jujutsu - Version control
-Jujutsu is a git based version control system, used for tracking changes, proof of work, and backing up the report.
+Jujutsu is a git-based version control system, used for tracking changes, proof of work, and backing up the report.
 === Google Scholar - Research
-Google Scholar a is a search engine used to find the papers and articles this report is founding upon.
+Google Scholar is a search engine used to find the papers and articles this report is founded upon.
 === Generative AI - LLMs
 Different large language models were used in the creation process.

-Different models were also used for general text conversion processes.
-(E.g converting between languages and formats)
+Different models were also used for general text conversion processes (e.g., converting between languages and formats).

 ==== ChatGPT
-ChatGPT's "Deep Research" tool was used to generate a sourced, broad #link("https://chatgpt.com/share/6827512a-d998-8008-9d04-14b5d664b1c9", "overview of the topic") and finding articles covering the topic.
+ChatGPT's "Deep Research" tool was used to generate a broad, sourced #link("https://chatgpt.com/share/6827512a-d998-8008-9d04-14b5d664b1c9", "overview of the topic") and to find articles covering the topic.
 It was also used to generate a quick #link("https://chatgpt.com/share/68275243-c840-8008-b820-8b7fd4110ab8", "summary") of the paper @hu_towards_2025.

 ==== Github Copilot
-Is a code completion tool, used as a more powerful alternative to verb suggestion or refactoring tools.
+It is a code completion tool, used as a more powerful alternative to verb suggestion or refactoring tools.

 === Other
 TODO: